The Benefits of Journaling

 I think that after a while, we become indifferent to this behavior.

 At least from what I have noticed, they look uncomfortable, a weird expression on their face when others show emotion.
-They hate seeing their own children cry.
-Have you encountered this?
+Have you encountered this in your own life?

 It is completely acceptable to express your emotions; doing so does not make you weak.
 Your feelings are valid.
-If you are feeling upset, sad, or angry, it’s important to share those feelings with them.
-However, in the case of a Narcissist, such emotions are often suppressed by their spouse or children, as the Narcissist tends to invalidate these feelings.
+In a healthy dynamic, it is important to share when you are feeling upset, sad, or angry.
+However, when dealing with a narcissist, those exact emotions are suppressed by the spouse or children because the narcissist completely invalidates them.